hschwane/hschwane.github.io/_projects/GraSPH.md

     </div>
 </div>
 <div class="caption">
     Here two protostars move very close to each other.
-The form a binary system, orbiting each other.
+They form a binary system, orbiting each other.
 The system is not stable and the stars move closer until they finally merge.
 </div>